- Jess Roberts – (New Breed)

 11. How many official recordings have you done?
 How many released?
 Where can they be found?
 And who write your songs and what subjects do you deal with?

-12. What’s your favourite song in your repertoire currently?
+12. What’s your favorite song in your repertoire currently?
 What’s your favourite song by another artist?

 13. How would you describe the current underground scene?
 Do you participate?